-The City has also committed funding to develop affordable housing units at the former St. Joseph's Church site.
+Salem consistently provides support toward the creation of new affordable housing units through the conversion of old, abandoned or underutilized buildings and parcels into new residential housing units.
+For example, the City has committed funding to develop affordable housing units at the former St. Joseph's Church site.
 The Boston Archdiocese's Planning Office for Urban Affairs (POUA) is the developer.
-The proposed project includes the razing of the former church and convent building, the renovation of the former rectory and school buildings and the construction of a new four-story building on the site.
-The mixed-use development will include 76 dwelling units (51 in the new building, 17 in the renovated school and 8 in the renovated rectory), 3,800 s.f. of commercial space and a 1,000 s.f. community center.
-The 51 units in the new building are the first phase of the development and consist of affordable rental units.
+The first phase of the proposed project includes the razing of the former church and convent buildings and the construction of a new four-story building on the site, The 51 units in the new building consist of affordable rental units.
 The City has committed \$300,000 of CDBG/HOME funds towards the redevelopment project.
-In addition, \$1 Million in PWED funds have been allocated for traffic and infrastructure improvements to the adjacent intersection.
+The development was also awarded funding through DHCD's One Stop Funds Program, as well as funds from the North Shore HOME Consortium In addition, \$1 Million in PWED funds have been allocated for traffic and infrastructure improvements to the adjacent intersection, which are currently underway.
 These funds were leveraged by and will benefit the St. Joseph's Redevelopment.
-The development was recently awarded funding through DHCD's One Stop Funds Program, enabling the project to finally move forward.
-Other funding sources for the project include funds from the North Shore HOME Consortium